Sculpture in Brussels: History

 Brussels' sculpture began to assert itself in the second half of the 14th century with the arrival of the Dutch sculptor Claus Sluter, who was probably trained in the city, (Note: The name "Claes de Slutere van Herlam" is inscribed in the Register of the Corporation of Stonemasons and Sculptors of Brussels around the years 1379/1380.) and who lived there from 1380 to 1385, before settling in Dijon, France.
 The art reached its momentum during the 15th and 16th centuries thanks to uninterrupted corporate training.

 Around 1500, the most notable sculptors of altarpieces were the Borreman(s) (notably Jan Borreman the Elder and the Younger, and Passchier Borreman).
 Among the sculptors who benefited most from the cultural policy of the Archdukes Albert VII and Isabella were the Antwerp-born Robrecht Colyns de Nole and the Brussels-born Jérôme Duquesnoy the Elder (best known for his Manneken Pis).

 Until the end of the Ancien Régime, the training of sculptors in Brussels took place mainly within the framework of the Quatre Couronnés Guild of the Nation of St Nicholas, and was later taken up by the Royal Academy of Fine Arts.
 Brussels, alongside Mechelen and Antwerp, played a dynamic role in the field of sculpture in the former Southern Netherlands.
 The archives bear witness to the existence of numerous active workshops training apprentices.
 The sculptors of Leuven were also influenced by those of Brussels.

 Sculptors

 Among the sculptors born in Brussels or who were active there, one can mention: Jan Borreman (fl.
-1479–1520), Jérôme Duquesnoy (I) (1570?–1641?), François Duquesnoy (1597–1643), Jerôme Duquesnoy (II) (baptised 1602–1654), Jan van Delen (1635/1636–1703), Jan Cosijn (1646–1708), Cornelis van Nerven (c.
+1479–1520), Jérôme Duquesnoy the Elder (1570?–1641?), François Duquesnoy (1597–1643), Jérôme Duquesnoy the Younger (baptised 1602–1654), Jan van Delen (1635/1636–1703), Jan Cosijn (1646–1708), Cornelis van Nerven (c.
 1660–1715), Marc de Vos (1650–1717), Peter van Dievoet (1661–1729), Jan de Kinder (1675–1739), Pierre-Denis Plumier (1688–1721), Jacques Bergé (1693–1756), François Lejeune (1721–1790), Jean-Baptiste Fleuriot-Lescot (1761–1794, guillotined), and Gilles-Lambert Godecharle (1750−1835).